internet-sicherheit/eco-blockchain-governance/governance/0003-onboarding-governance.md

 The objective of this RFC is to provide the governance overview of onboarding a member.
-This RFC defines onboarding process for new member as well as the requirementies for entities who wish to join.
-The RFC details out the process of member onboarding starting from Qualification of a Member, Application stages post which Activation of node and their operation policies during the onboarding phases.
+This RFC defines onboarding process for new member as well as the requirementies for entities who wish to join. he RFC details out the process of member onboarding starting from Qualification of a Member and Application stages through to the Activation and operation policies.

 ## Motivation

+This document defines objective requirements that determine which parties can join the blockchain network.
 A clearly defined process will increase security, as well as transparency within the community.

+## Spezifications

+* Which organization forms can join the consortium?
+* Which Jurisdiction does the member have to be compliant with?
+* What are the requirements for organizations/companies to join?
+* What may be further requirements?
+* How can the application process be modelled?
+* When can be applied for the process and which are the intervals the applications are reviewed?
+* What are citeria for evaluations of the applications
+* What are requirements for am applicant to run a operating node after the application has been approved?

 ## Examples & Best Practices
 Sovrin:
 https://sovrin.org/wp-content/uploads/Sovrin-Steward-Business-Policies-V2.pdf

 This framework has been used to retrieve possible questions of this document.

-## Spezifications

-### Requirements for joining members

-#### Who can become a member?
+### Who can become a member?
 * an organisation registered to conduct business in at least one jurisdiction
 * a governmental organization in a recognized jurisdiction

-#### Which Jurisdiction does the member have to be compliant with?
+### Which Jurisdiction does the member have to be compliant with?
 *The member must comply with the laws and regulations of the jurisdiction it is legally licensed to operate or registered to conduct business

+### Application
+* To apply for eBGF a written application should be submit to eBGF along with identity documentation of the member representation and organization applied for.
+* The applying member must demonstrate finacial and technical capabilities
+* There must be single point of contact for the application

-#### Are there any further requirements?
+### What may be further requirements?
 * The new member has to prove it is not undergoing any criminal proceeding and that is financially solvent.
 * The Organization which applies to be a member has been operational without debt for the past 3 years.

-#### Which organization froms can join the consortium?

-1) governmental body or agency
-2) One of the following types with at least 5 years of opening history: financial institution, health care provider, insurance company
-3) Law firm, Accounting firm, and other legally regualted intitutions with 5 years opening history
-4) a credited university or other institution of higher educatio with 5 years opening history
-5) a certificate authority (CA) with 5 years opening history

-### Application (WIP)

-* To apply for eBGF a written application should be submit to eBGF along with identity documentation of the member representation and organization applied for.
-* The applying member must demonstrate finacial and technical capabilities
-* There must be single point of contact for the application *

 ## Drawbacks

-* Rather slow, but ensure verfication, transparency and consensus among existing members *
+* Rather slow due to verification of requirements and application process
+* Long process may demotivate companies and organizations

 ## Rationale and alternatives

-- The RFC serves as a basis of Onboarding, not having this RFC in place would leave many open questions in regards to how the member would be onboarded.
+- The RFC serves as a basis for objectice criteria for members and a generic application process.
+Not having defined certain citeria and application process may lead to security flaws and fraud.
+- The process could be automated
-- The Sovrin Steward Business Policies V2 are one the best practices we referred during implementation of this RFC.
+- The Sovrin Steward Business Policies V2 are one the best practices.

 ## Prior art